 If we can’t help you directly, we'll try our best to share community resources with you that could help.

 The Pain Support Line can connect you with:

 - Information about pain clinics

-- Finding a family doctor, physiotherapist, chiropractor, psychologist/counsellor or other medical professional
+- Resources to help you find a family physician, physiotherapist, chiropractor, psychologist/counsellor or other medical professional

 - Mobility/adaptive equipment